 Is Long Unwinding Bearish or Bullish?

-Understanding whether long unwinding means bullish or bearish signal requires analyzing its impact on market direction.
+Understanding whether long unwinding means a bullish or bearish signal requires analyzing its impact on market direction.

 Long unwinding is like multiple traders deciding to sell their stocks.